I needed to sum up some shopping expenses.

 - Get the input numbers each in single row using

-if the input involves more than a field per row - concatenate each number with
+cutif the input involves more than a field per row - concatenate each number with

-as a separator into a single row using thepaste
++as a separator into a single row using thepastecommand - pipe the expression to

 The input being text can come from a file, the keyboard, another program or a machine.
 The output it’s text too, so you can copy it or pipe it into a file.